-HB 611 / SB 1018- Public Deposits by Rep. Botana / Sen. Ingoglia failed this session.
-HB 611 passed the House but died in Senate Messages; meanwhile, SB 1018 was never heard in its committee.
+HB 611 / SB 1018- Public Deposits by Rep. Botana, Rep. Retana / Sen. Ingoglia failed this years session.
+HB 611 died in its senate committee reference whereas SB 1018 died in its first committee stop.

 The bill allows both state-chartered and federally chartered credit unions to serve as Qualified Public Depositories (QPDs) and custodians for another QPD's pledged collateral.
 It establishes criteria for a credit union to meet before being designated as a QPD by the Chief Financial Officer (CFO) and mandates credit union QPDs to make the same attestations as other QPDs.
 Additionally, the bill introduces separate mutual responsibility and contingent liability provisions for credit union QPDs to prevent cross-liability with banks and requires the CFO to segregate and separately account for collateral proceeds, assessments, or penalties attributable to credit unions from those related to banks, savings banks, or savings associations.